Peachtree Recovery Solutions

 The presence of both disorders complicates your diagnosis, treatment, and recovery process.
 For instance, symptoms of one disorder can exacerbate or mask symptoms of the other, making it challenging to identify and effectively treat both conditions.

 Additionally, substance abuse can be a way of self-medicating psychiatric symptoms, while mental health issues can increase vulnerability to addiction due to factors like decreased judgment or the need for relief from distress.
-Nearly 40% of individuals with substance abuse also struggle with a dual-diagnosis disorder.
+According to the 2023 National Survey on Drug Use and Health (NSDUH), 20.4 million adults had both an addiction and a mental health disorder.

 At Peachtree Recovery Solutions, our dual diagnosis treatment centers in Georgia address both mental health disorders and substance abuse issues simultaneously.
 This integrative approach recognizes that the interplay between these conditions can complicate recovery, making individualized treatment essential for success.